ojalsethi/clipboard-health-assessment/Ticket_Breakdown.md

 Task 2: Data Migration
-Migrating the existing data (autoincremental ID), which is an integer (uuid) to a string (varchar in terms of SQL).
+Migrating the existing data (autoincremental ID), which is an integer (unique id) to a string (varchar in terms of SQL).
 This requires an efficient ETL (Execute-Transform-Load) logic to achieve this task in an optimal way.
-Intermediate tables (or a new temporary database) could be used for the same.
-Thorough testing of the same to ensure the existing database logic does not crash.
+Intermediate tables (or a new temporary schema) could be used for the same.
+Thorough testing of the same to ensure the existing database schema logic does not crash or behaves in an erratic fashion.

 Acceptance criteria:
 Existing data matches the modified schema (type change on the field).